MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 guaranties).

 A `TimerTask`_ may be scheduled repeatedly.
-In that case, the delay for the next schedule may depends on the end of the previous ending of the `TimerTask`_, and not on some absolute time: if the previously execution of the `TimerTask`_ is delayed for some reason, the next executions are delayed too by the same amount of time.
-It is also possible to schedule repeatedly a `TimerTask`_ at fixed rate, which allows executions to be independent .
+In that case, the delay for the next schedule may depend on the end of the previous ending of the `TimerTask`_, and not on some absolute time: if the previously execution of the `TimerTask`_ is delayed for some reason, the next executions are delayed too by the same amount of time.
+It is also possible to schedule repeatedly a `TimerTask`_ at fixed rate, which allows executions to be independent.

-In case a `TimerTask`_ execution terminates unexpectedly, the other tasks are not impacted: the `TimerTask`_ is assumed to have terminated its execution regularly, and is not rescheduled event if it was scheduled repeatedly.
+If a `TimerTask`_ execution terminates unexpectedly, the other tasks are not impacted: the `TimerTask`_ is assumed to have terminated its execution regularly, and is not rescheduled event if it was scheduled repeatedly.